CMSgov/ab2d-website/_pages/support.md

 {% capture a4AccordionContent %}
 <p>
-    The <a href="https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745">final rule</a> specifies that data may used for:
+    The <a href="https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745">final rule</a> specifies that data may be used for:
 </p>
 <ul>
   <li>Optimizing therapeutic outcomes through improved medication use</li>